-PHA 6780C 2 Advanced Topics in Oncology Pharmacy Practice
+PHA 6780C 2 Oncology Pharmacy Practice

-PHA 6916* 3 Directed Independent Research
+PHA 6907* 2-3 Directed Independent Study

+PHA 6935* Var (1-5) Special Topics in Pharmacy

+PHA 6915 * 4 Pharmacy Longitudinal Research Project

+± In the instance this course is unavailable, an amended rotation with a faculty member to meet concentration requirements may suffice, pending Concentration Coordinator and Academic Affairs Dean approval.

-*Please contact Concentration Coordinator to ensure courses or project topics align with concentration for credit.
+* Concentration Coordinator must approve courses to ensure content or project topics align with concentration for credit.

 Students may enroll in HSC 6261 and HSC 6261L courses in their PY2 or PY3 year and may take this course on-top of another elective if desired.
 Due to the enhanced workload and rigors of the course, students must meet eligibility requirements in addition to completion of the application.
 Eligibility requirements are as follows: